Beckhoff/TF2000_Server_Samples/Extensions/InterExtensionCommunication/README.md

     }
     ```

-1. The "CheckClientLicenseAndListLocalRoutes" function symbol calls "ADS.ListRouts" and "ADS.CheckLicense" simultaneously and combines the results.
+1. The "CheckClientLicenseAndListLocalRoutes" function symbol calls
+"ADS.ListRoutes" and "ADS.CheckLicense" simultaneously and combines the results.

     **Request:**